github/docs/content/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace.md

 Port forwarding gives you access to TCP ports running within your codespace.
 For example, if you're running a web application on a particular port in your codespace, you can forward that port.
 This allows you to access the application from the browser on your local machine for testing and debugging.

 When an application running inside a codespace prints output to the terminal that contains a localhost URL, such as `http://localhost:PORT` or `http://127.0.0.1:PORT`, the port is automatically forwarded.
-If you're using {% data variables.product.prodname_codespaces %} in the browser or in {% data variables.product.prodname_vscode %}, the URL string in the terminal is converted into a link that you can click to view the web page on your local machine.
+If you're using {% data variables.product.prodname_github_codespaces %} in the browser or in {% data variables.product.prodname_vscode %}, the URL string in the terminal is converted into a link that you can click to view the web page on your local machine.
 By default, {% data variables.product.prodname_codespaces %} forwards ports using HTTP.

 ![Automatic port forwarding](/assets/images/help/codespaces/automatic-port-forwarding.png)